DamianPalavecino/BaSP-A2022-Etapa-1/README.md

 In this week, I will work on some JavaScript exercises.
 Also, I will fix any mistakes in the HTML & CSS files of the past week.

+## Week 06

+During this week, I am going to add the login and sign up pages and style them.
+Also, I am going to add JavaScript to give functionality to the whole website.

 ## Authors

 - Damian Palavecino